 What makes this achievement laudable is that he directed, produced, starred in, and cowrote the film at the age of twenty-four.
 This was not lost on the media, as they effected a smear campaign, ensuring the film would flop in the box office.
 During the subsequent Academy Award ceremony, the audience booed him.
-Although the smear campaign was started by William Randolph Hearst due to Mr. Welles partially basing the title character off the famed media mogul, it wouldn’t have been as effective if it hadn’t capitalized on several deep-seated insecurities.
+Although the smear campaign was started by William Randolph Hearst due to the title character being partially based off of himself, it wouldn’t have been as effective if it hadn’t capitalized on several deep-seated insecurities.
 From the media’s perspective, a young upstart crashed onto the scene, broke all of the rules, and earned critical praise for his efforts.
 Bearing this in mind, it wouldn’t be too much of a stretch to say Mr. Welles had more in common with the rude, crude, down-to-Earth punk rockers who emerged in the mid-1970s than your stereotypical, pretentious art student.
 A work as stodgy and conservative as The Last of Us absolutely did not exhibit any of those youthful, do-it-yourself requirements to be considered the medium’s Citizen Kane moment.

 I can understand why the comparison was drawn, as Citizen Kane is often used as shorthand for a work of exceptional quality – to the point where even people who have never seen the film use it.
 However, while calling The Last of Us gaming’s Citizen Kane moment was inaccurate, Mr. Cannata’s declaration managed to be even further off the mark.
 While it may have seemed like a compliment of the highest order, it was, in reality, Mr. Cannata throwing in the towel and pushing the narrative that games needed to stop being games in order to grow.